 We partnered with the Chicago Parks Foundation, Active Transportation Alliance and Friends of Big Marsh to transform industrial dumping grounds into an outdoor hub in the Southeast side of Chicago.
 One of the initial projects is the completion of an incredible mountain bike park surrounded by trails for hiking and space for restored ecology.
 We’ve also supported these community-led organizations by rebranding and building awareness of the new outdoor recreation opportunities, advocating for new transportation options to help Chicagoans get to what will one day be multiple connected parks and trails, and developing the Big Marsh property into mixed-use trails and one of the biggest mountain bike parks in the country.
 “The main thing that’s important to understand is the relationship between outdoor recreation and ecology.
 The big story at Big Marsh is how the two have gone hand in hand,” said Randy Neufeld, director of the SRAM Cycling Fund, one of our partners for the project.
 “The space that was ruined by old industrial activities is being restored, because it’s providing recreational opportunities.”

-In D.C., we supported the creation of the Capital Trail Coalition with a $500,000 grant over four years, and worked directly with Washington Area Bicyclist Association, Rails to Trails Conservancy and the Trust for Public Land to help create a world-class network of over 600 miles of multi-use trails that are equitably distributed throughout the Washington, D.C., metropolitan region.
+In D.C., we supported the creation of the Capital Trails Coalition with a $500,000 grant over four years, and worked directly with Washington Area Bicyclist Association, Rails to Trails Conservancy and the Trust for Public Land to help create a world-class network of over 600 miles of multiuse trails that are equitably distributed throughout the Washington, D.C., metropolitan region.
 Like all of the Rewilding Projects, we served as convener—supporting meetings of a diverse array of stakeholders, in both the public and private sectors, to come together, develop a shared vision and create a high functioning coalition that will connect the region's trail network.
 The coalition has spurred conversations about what it means to have a world-class trail network and has raised the priority of trail development with in D.C. region.
 “Good jobs in D.C. typically take an hour and a half for my residents to reach via public transit,” says Robert Looper, Ward 5 advisory neighborhood commissioner, “and when this work is realized they’ll just hop on their bikes to get there.
 I want to make sure the city recognizes that this is not just about building infrastructure, but that it affects people’s lives and how they get around.”

 Connecting urbanites to open green spaces

-A separate effort aims to restore and improve access to the Middle Fork Snoqualmie area.
+One projects is underway in Seattle.
+This project seeks to restore and improve access to the Middle Fork Snoqualmie area.
 This wilderness playground is 20 miles from Seattle, the 15th largest metropolitan statistical area in the nation.
 Few other major population centers stand so close to such vast, accessible, public natural lands.
 We are partnering with Mountains to Sound Greenway Trust to help chart a sustainable future for the Middle Fork, not only by building trails and facilities, but by forging a new model for locally driven, cooperative land management.

 Tell us how you want to see your city rewilded in the comments below.